 Understanding an Intervention, from Our Addictions Recovery Center

 Are you wondering, “What is intervention?”
-In short, an intervention is a planned interaction between an addict and the people who want to help.
+In short, an intervention is a planned interaction between an somone suffering from a substance use disorder (SUD) and the people who want to help.
 Interventions are a way for friends and family to express their love and concern for someone suffering from addiction.

 At our addictions recovery center, we know addiction affects many more people than just our patients.
-Interventions also serve as a way to begin the healing process between the addict and the people they may have harmed.
-Every intervention is different, but the key goal that all interventions seek to achieve is the same: to convince the addict to seek help and treatment for their addiction.
+Interventions also serve as a way to begin the healing process between SUD sufferers and the people they may have harmed.
+Every intervention is different, but the key goal that all interventions seek to achieve is the same: to convince SUD sufferers to seek help and treatment for their addiction.

 Surprise and Invitational Interventions

 What is surprise intervention?
 It’s exactly what it sounds like!
-Sometimes addicts are in denial about their addiction.
+Sometimes SUD sufferers are in denial about their addiction.
 They refuse to accept that anything is wrong in their lives, and they need to be confronted before any change can result.
-The surprise model of intervention uses the shock of a sudden confrontation to break down an addict’s fortress of denial.
+The surprise model of intervention uses the shock of a sudden confrontation to break down an SUD sufferer’s fortress of denial.

-As you can imagine, surprise interventions can result in an embarrassing and harsh interaction with an addict that may not prove productive.
-Some opt to invite the addict to discuss their addiction and learn about treatment voluntarily.
+As you can imagine, surprise interventions can result in an embarrassing and harsh interaction with a SUD sufferer that may not prove productive.
+Some opt to invite the SUD sufferer to discuss their addiction and learn about treatment voluntarily.
 These types of interventions are called invitational.